Tim Walz

-Walz was born in West Point, Nebraska.
-After high school, he joined the Army National Guard and worked in a factory.
-He later graduated from Chadron State College in Nebraska and then moved to Minnesota in 1996.
+Walz was born in West Point, Nebraska, and grew up in Valentine, Nebraska.
+After graduating from Butte High School in 1982, he joined the Army National Guard and worked in a factory.
+He later graduated from Chadron State College in Nebraska before moving to Minnesota in 1996, where he attended Minnesota State University, Mankato and Saint Mary's University of Minnesota.
 Before running for Congress, he was a high school social studies teacher and football coach.
-He was elected to the U.S. House of Representatives for in 2006, defeating six-term Republican incumbent Gil Gutknecht.
+He was first elected to the House in 2006, defeating six-term Republican incumbent Gil Gutknecht.
 Walz was reelected to the House five times and was the ranking member of the House Veterans Affairs Committee from 2017 to 2019.

-He was elected governor of Minnesota in 2018 and reelected in 2022, holding office during the COVID-19 pandemic in Minnesota.
-During his first term, protests and riots related to the murder of George Floyd occurred.
-During his second term, he pushed for and signed a wide range of legislation, including tax modifications, free school meals, bolstering state infrastructure, universal gun background checks, codifying abortion rights, and free college tuition for low-income families.
+Walz was elected governor of Minnesota in 2018 and reelected in 2022.
+During his first term, he presided over the state response to protests and riots related to the murder of George Floyd, as well as the COVID-19 pandemic.
+During his second term, he pushed for and signed a wide range of progressive legislation during the two-year period Democrats held a governing trifecta, including voting rights restoration for felons, driver's licenses for illegal immigrants, establishing Minnesota as a trans refuge, legalization of cannabis, tax modifications, free school meals, free feminine hygiene products in schools, universal gun background checks, codifying abortion rights, and free college tuition for low-income families.

-On August 6, 2024, Vice President Kamala Harris announced Walz as her running mate in the 2024 election.
-Their ticket was defeated by Republican nominees Donald Trump and JD Vance.
+On August 6, 2024, Vice President Kamala Harris announced Walz as her running mate in that year's presidential election.
+Their ticket was defeated by the Republican ticket of Donald Trump and JD Vance.
+Walz initially sought a third term as governor in 2026, but withdrew his candidacy after investigations revealed extensive fraud in state-funded social services.
+This raised criticism over failures in administrative oversight, prompting judicial authorities to conduct a review.
+On January 28, 2026, Walz said that after completing his term as governor, he would "never run for an elected office again".
+On April 20, 2026, Walz established "Small Town PAC".